 Coincidentally, a local TV station showed a program where patients received free Dynamic Remodeling braces from Dr. Haje in government orthopedics at the time of his early death.

+Dr. Sydney Haje was the founder and inventor of the Orthopectus Clinical Center in Brasilia, Brazil, which helped treat thousands of people with pectus deformities worldwide.
 He has been an instructor of Pediatric Orthopedics in Brazil.
 His studies and interests focused on correcting chest wall deformities, especially pectus excavatum and pectus carinatum.

 - Brazil – more than 100